+and

-, and (If the complainant is represented by counsel, and/or accompanied by witnesses, confirm that the respondent was notified in advance.
+(If the complainant is represented by counsel, and/or accompanied by witnesses, confirm that the respondent was notified in advance.
 If not, ask if there is an objection.
 If none, have the respondent sign a statement to that effect.)

-4) Also present at this hearing is, the respondent, and his/her sales associate(s), they should be introduced at this time.)
+(4) Also present at this hearing is , the respondent, and his/her REALTOR® principal, , consistent with Section 13 of the Code of Ethics and Arbitration Manual (if applicable).

+(If the respondent is accompanied by counsel and/or witnesses, they should be introduced at this time.)

+• and,

 (If the respondent is represented by counsel, and/or accompanied by witnesses, confirm that the complainant was notified in advance.
 If not, ask if there is an objection.
 If none, have complainant sign a statement to that effect.)
-5) accompanied by witnesses, confirm that the complainant was notified in advance.
-If not, ask if there is an objection.
-If none, have complainant sign a statement to that effect.)
-5) accompanied by witnesses, confirm that the complainant was notified in advance.
-If not, ask if there is an objection.
-If 5) accompanied by witnesses, confirm that the complainant was notified in advance.
-If not, ask if there is an objection.
-If none, have complainant sign a statement to that effect.)
-Also present at this hearing is

-The parties are specifically advised that any recording or
+(5) Also present at this hearing is , the recording Professional Standards Administrator for the Board of Realtors®, and (if appropriate) , the court reporter present to transcribe these proceedings.

-(Or, alternatively: This hearing is being mechanically
+(Or, alternatively: This hearing is being mechanically recorded.)

-(If an attorney representing the Board is present, he/she should recorded.)
+(If an attorney representing the Board is present, he/she should be introduced at this time.)